Charges dropped against man who served 21 years in prison for deaths of 2 Michigan hunters

 That information was never shared with Titus’ trial lawyer, a fundamental violation.

-Jacinda Davis, at the TV network Investigation Discovery, and Susan Simpson, through the p odcast “Undisclosed,” had raised doubts about Titus’ guilt and aired questions about Dillon’s possible role.
+Jacinda Davis, at the TV network Investigation Discovery, and Susan Simpson, through the podcast “Undisclosed,” had raised doubts about Titus’ guilt and aired questions about Dillon’s possible role.

 Simpson saw the Dillon file at the sheriff’s office and informed the Innocence Clinic.